stefanreichert/guestbookMEAN/README.md

 ## launch with docker
 You might alternatively run the guestbook application with docker.
 The guestbook comes with two docker containers.
 ### mongodb container
 The mongodb container contains the MongoDB.
-Execute ``docker build -t <your-username>/centos-mongodb .`` in the subfolder docker-mongodb to build the container and run it by executing ``docker run -itd -p 27017:27017 --name mongodb <your-username>/centos-mongodb``.
+Execute ``docker build -t <your-username>/centos-mongodb .`` in the subfolder docker-mongoDB to build the container and run it by executing ``docker run -itd -p 27017:27017 --name mongodb <your-username>/centos-mongodb``.
 ### guestbook container
 The guestbook container contains the application.
 Execute ``docker build -t <your-username>/centos-guestbook .`` in the root folder to build the container and run it by executing ``docker run -itd -p 3000:3000 --link mongodb:mongodb --name guestbook <your-username>/centos-guestbook``.
 As you can see, the guestbook container is linked to the mongodb conatiner in order to be abled to access the database.